httpvini/nameko-devexp/epinio/README.md

 See the `dnsmasq.conf` file for more details.

+### Installing Epinio

+Epinio is installed using Helm.

+Please refer to the `Makefile` following targets:

+- install: installs Epinio
+- upgrade: upgrades Epinio (due changes to the `values.yaml` file)
+- uninstall: completely removes Epinio
+- status: list the Epinio chart status

+Also refer to the `values.yaml` for the available customization and values.

 ## Access to Epinio UI

 You should be able to open the UI in a browser by accessing: